natycalvob/meta-analysis-trust-cHRI/README.md

 ## Data Set

-You can find the dataset for the current Meta Analysis <a https://docs.google.com/spreadsheets/d/e/2PACX-1vQeQHaYFl1a8Pm5oz-k2oYyb6IUpJ7NLeSgSo44wWSCsfYbexgxa7i7ZHha5s8wG3jCNr_dwcsoEFut/pub?output=csv"> here</a>
+You can find the dataset for the current Meta Analysis [here.](https://docs.google.com/spreadsheets/d/e/2PACX-1vQeQHaYFl1a8Pm5oz-k2oYyb6IUpJ7NLeSgSo44wWSCsfYbexgxa7i7ZHha5s8wG3jCNr_dwcsoEFut/pub?output=csv)

 ## Installation
 Do not forget to install the necessary libraries described in the Requirements paragraph.